Frequently Asked Questions

 Time is needed to build trust so we can explore you experience with sensitivity and care.
 For this reason I do not offer ad-hoc sessions.

 We’ll meet for 50 minutes each week, on the same day and time.
-This is a mutual commitment we make for the length of our work together.
+This is a mutual commitment and supports the continuity of our work together.

 There will be breaks during my annual leave which amount to 6-8 weeks per year.
 These will be communicated well in advance.